 Intangible assets consist of contractual rights to provide the Company's services within the theaters of the founding members and network affiliates and are stated at cost, net of accumulated amortization.
 The Company's intangible assets with its founding members are recorded at fair market value of NCM, Inc.'s publicly traded stock as of the date on which the common membership units were issued.
 The NCM LLC common membership units are fully convertible into NCM, Inc.'s common stock.
 In addition, the Company records intangible assets for up-front fees paid to network affiliates upon commencement of a network affiliate agreement.
 The Company's intangible assets have a finite useful life and the Company amortizes the assets over the remaining useful life corresponding with the ESAs or the term of the network affiliate agreement.
-The Company determined that recent adverse changes in macroeconomic trends, reduced cash flows as a consequence of the temporary closure of the theaters within the Company's network in response to the outbreak of the COVID-19 Pandemic, a decline in the fair value of NCM LLC's debt and the further sustained decline in the market price of NCM, Inc.'s common stock as of June 25, 2020 constituted a triggering event for certain of its intangible assets under Accounting Standards Certification No. 360, Impairment and Disposal of Long-Lived Assets.
-Management considered possible scenarios in a probability-weighted estimated future undiscounted cash flow analysis, including the potential extension of or a later recurrence of the temporary theater closures due to the COVID-19 Pandemic and potential adverse impacts to NCM LLC's founding members' and affiliates' financial liquidity related to the COVID-19 Pandemic theater closures.
-The estimated future cash flows from the affiliate agreements and ESAs calculated within the probability-weighted analyses were in excess of the net book value of these intangible assets and thus, no impairment charges were recorded for the three and six months ended June 25, 2020.
+The Company determined that recent adverse changes in macroeconomic trends, reduced cash flows as a consequence of the temporary closure of the theaters within the Company's network in response to the outbreak of the COVID-19 Pandemic, a decline in the fair value of NCM LLC's debt and the further sustained decline in the market price of NCM, Inc.'s common stock as of September 24, 2020 constituted a triggering event for its intangible assets under Accounting Standards Certification No. 360, Impairment and Disposal of Long-Lived Assets.
+Management considered possible scenarios in a probability-weighted estimated future undiscounted cash flow analysis, including the potential of further delays in major motion picture releases, a recurrence of the temporary theater closures and other potential adverse impacts to NCM LLC's founding members' and affiliates' financial liquidity related to the COVID-19 Pandemic.
+The estimated future cash flows from the affiliate agreements and ESAs calculated within the probability-weighted analyses were in excess of the net book value of these intangible assets and no impairment charges were recorded for the three and nine months ended September 24, 2020.
 Such analysis required management to make estimates and assumptions based on historical data and consideration of future market conditions.
 Given the uncertainty inherent in any projection, heightened by the possibility of unforeseen additional effects of the COVID-19 Pandemic, including potential adverse impacts to NCM LLC's founding members' and affiliates' financial liquidity, actual results may differ from the estimates and assumptions used, or conditions may change, which could result in impairment charges in the future.